lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

   ssh.write("ssh.nosigned")

-Code Injection with shared libraries
+Code Injection with Shared Libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As explained in the talk about format modification [1]_, one way to inject code within the memory space of a program is to force the loader to load a library (that was not previously linked) that contains a constructor function.
+As explained in the talk on format modification [1]_, one way to inject code
+into a program's memory space is to force the loader to load a library
+(previously unlinked) that contains a constructor function.

-For a Mach-O binary, it can be achieved by adding one of these load commands:
+For a Mach-O binary, this can be achieved by adding one of these load commands:

 * :attr:`~lief.MachO.LoadCommand.TYPE.ID_DYLIB`
 * :attr:`~lief.MachO.LoadCommand.TYPE.LOAD_DYLIB`
 * ...

-Let's take an example with ``clang``.
-First, we need to create a tiny library which defines a constructor:
+Consider an example using ``clang``.
+First, we create a small library that
+defines a constructor:

 .. code-block:: cpp